-ScalarDB has its own data model and schema, that maps to the implementation specific data model and schema.
-Also, it stores internal metadata (e.g., transaction ID, record version, transaction status) for managing transaction logs and statuses when you use the Consensus Commit transaction manager.
-It is a little hard for application developers to manage the schema mapping and metadata for transactions, so we offer a tool called ScalarDB Schema Loader for creating schema without requiring much knowledge about those.
+ScalarDB has its own data model and schema that maps to the implementation-specific data model and schema.
+In addition, ScalarDB stores internal metadata, such as transaction IDs, record versions, and transaction statuses, to manage transaction logs and statuses when you use the Consensus Commit transaction manager.

-There are two ways to specify general CLI options in Schema Loader:
+You have two options to specify general CLI options in Schema Loader:

-Note that this tool supports only basic options to create/delete/repair/alter a table.
-If you want to use the advanced features of a database, please alter your tables with a database specific tool after creating them with this tool.
+This tool supports only basic options to create, delete, repair, or alter a table.
+If you want to use the advanced features of a database, you must alter your tables with a database-specific tool after creating the tables with this tool.

 Available commands